NREL/ResStock/docs/technical_reference_guide/README.md

 docker run --rm -it -v $(pwd):/workspace mfisherman/texlive-full /bin/bash
 ```

-4. Go to the workspace folder
+4. The container should start running imediately.
+The container by default will start in a "data" folder with nothing in the directory.
+Go to the workspace folder where the Technical Reference Guide directory is located.

 ```
 cd ../workspace